 Military retirees have access to a host of benefits and privileges that can make travel more affordable, feasible, and convenient.
-Depending on where you are in life, you may not be in a position to take advantage of all your military retirement benefits right away, but any single benefit is extremely valuable!
+Depending on where you are in life, you may not be in a position to take advantage of all of your military retirement benefits right away, but any single benefit is extremely valuable!

 These benefits help provide the financial flexibility to support travel, whether it’s a long-awaited vacation or an extended journey.

 First and foremost, we have the obvious: your military retirement pay.
 Depending on when you joined and how many years you served, you receive a monthly pension equivalent to 50 – 75% of your base pay for the rest of your life.

 Once you retire, TRICARE is no longer free of charge.
 If you’ve been active duty your whole adult life, you may not be accustomed to paying for health insurance.
 But if you do a little research, you will find that the costs of TRICARE programs for retirees are significantly lower than the cost of most other health insurance.
 As a bonus, with affordable coverage that is not tied to an employer, you have a lot of flexibility, whether you want to travel, work part time, or even start your own location-independent business!

 TRICARE’s website explains your options, and this brochure summarizes the plans available for retirees.
 There are too many possibilities to discuss here, and I am not a TRICARE expert, but I can tell you what we use.